YINWIZHANG/yinwei_zhang.github.io/_pages/gallery.md

 Outdoor training for Sarabi
 =======
-Saribi is a domestic middle hair who is curious about everything.
+Sarabi is a domestic middle hair who is curious about everything.
 This photo is taken at North Carolina when she was in an outdoor training.

 ![image-center](/images/cat.jpg)